paul-goodall/docker_data_science_lab/README.md

 - Run the Data Science Lab `sh run_ddsl.sh`

 When your session is finished:
-- Stop the data science lab container: `docker container stop data_science_lab; docker container prune -f`
+- Stop the data science lab: `docker container stop data_science_lab; docker container prune -f`

 ## Data Science Tools that ship with this container: